Closing the Safety–Mental Health Gap in Construction

 Employers and site managers have a vital responsibility when it comes to mental health in construction.
 They set the tone for workplace culture and can make a real difference by promoting awareness and providing support.

-• Lead by example: When company leaders prioritise mental wellbeing, it sends a clear message that the health of employees matters just as much as productivity or deadlines.
+Lead by example: When company leaders prioritise wellbeing, it sends a clear message that the health of employees matters just as much as productivity or deadlines.

 How Training Can Improve Mental Health Awareness on Site

 One effective way to close the safety and mental health gap is through targeted training.
-Courses like the Safe2Site Online CSCS Green Card provide not only essential safety knowledge but also include dedicated sections on mental health in construction.
+Courses like the Safe2Site Online CSCS Green Card provide essential safety knowledge while also introducing workers to important topics around mental wellbeing and resilience in the workplace.

-This online course is designed to be accessible, allowing workers to learn at their own pace, on any device.
-It’s complete in just four hours and comes with same-day certification, making it a practical choice for busy professionals.
+This online course is designed to be accessible, allowing workers to learn at their own pace on any device.
+It’s completed in just four hours and comes with same-day certification, making it a practical option for busy professionals.

 Safe2Site Course Highlights